transducer/emacs/README.md

 It provides a Clojure friendly Spacemacs configuration, thanks to the folks of Spacemacs.

+## Ubuntu Mono

+The font is set to Ubuntu Mono.
+Download and install from http://font.ubuntu.com/.

 ## Installation (Linux Mint)

     sudo apt-get install build-essential texinfo libx11-dev libxpm-dev libjpeg-dev libpng-dev libgif-dev libtiff-dev libgtk2.0-dev libncurses-dev